“`

 The Lighter Side of the Industry

 If you think hose fittings are a dry topic (no pun intended), think again.
 Hyconn has a sense of the ability to think for ourselves, poking fun at its competitors with cheeky ad campaigns.
-One of their most memorable ads featured a hapless homeowner struggling with a long-established and accepted fitting although a Hyconn model solved the issue with a click.
+One of their most memorable ads featured a hapless homeowner struggling with a long-established and accepted fitting while a Hyconn model solved the issue with a click.
 It’s voyage gold in industrial equipment.

 Future Trends: The Road Ahead